pjbiggs/Massey203311/Week1/Week1.md

 Do not update any packages at this time, so type "n" to answer the question above (this is very important).

-Let’s go to https://www.bioconductor.org and find a new package to load.
+Let’s go to the Bioconductor website [https://www.bioconductor.org](https://www.bioconductor.org) and find a new package to load.

 > **Exercise K:**
 >